 Beta-alanine is an amino acid commonly used in workout supplements.

-The ingredient is popular because of its positive impacts on exercise performance, capacity, and endurance (1).
+The ingredient is popular because of its positive links to exercise performance, capacity, and endurance.

 In this blog post, we’ll give you a full rundown of –

 - How beta-alanine helps your workout

 - And much more

 (You may also see this amino acid called β-alanine, using the Greek symbol for ‘beta’.)

 Most people get beta-alanine from their diet.
 Many of the main sources are animal proteins such as meat, fish, and poultry.